px0/wisp-compiler/README.md

 }.call(this));
 ```

+As you can see, the symbols referenced in the initial binding vector get automatically evaluated and inserted into the expression.
+This way you can not only write your JavaScript with sweet, sweet parentheses, you will also get the sexps syntax-highlighted, and you don't have to mess around with string manipulation!

 # Advanced usage
-To use the more advanced wisp features, you'll need to include the runtime, the sequence and string libraries into the page.
+To use the more advanced Wisp features, you'll need to include the runtime, the sequence and string libraries into the page.
 This should be possible by including the `resources/wisp/{runtime,sequence,string}.js` files into the page (in this order).

 For caching reasons, you should probably just copy them into your `public` folder, but for convenience I am also exposing them as `wisp-runtime`, `wisp-sequence`, `wisp-string`, and altogether as `wisp-includes` functions that return these files as strings

+# Gotchas
+The symbol of the resolution of the `compile` macro is dumb and will replace the given symbol with its value no matter where in the source code it is.
+So if you expect to be able to shadow bindings in a nested scope somewhere, it will most likely break.
+This is for short snippets, and you are very much responsible for reading them after compilation and making sure they work.
+Don't blame me if your code reaks!

 # Compiling wisp
 In the `resources/wisp` directory, run `make compiler` to re-compile the wisp compiler